 The liver is a vulnerable organ in dogs and cats because of its job to filter toxins.
 An overload of toxins can cause the liver to fail.
-Some pets are genetically prone to liver failure, while a lack of food can cause liver malfunction in certain animals, particularly cats.
+Some pets are genetically prone to liver failure, while vitamin deficiencies can cause liver malfunction in other animals, particularly cats.
 Bacterial or viral infections of the liver can also cause this vital organ to stop working.

-In addition to pharmaceuticals that treat liver disease, natural products such as milk thistle, antioxidants and certain vitamins can help the liver heal.
-These nutraceuticals support the liver’s function, enabling it to do its job as it regenerates.
+Natural ingredients such as milk thistle, turmeric, antioxidants and certain vitamins can help the liver heal.
+These ingredients support the liver’s function, enabling it to do its job as it regenerates.
 Pets with healthy livers can also benefit from these products, which assist the liver in removing toxins from the body more efficiently.

 Symptoms of Liver Disease in Dogs and Cats

 A number of diseases can cause the liver to stop functioning properly.
 When the liver fails both dogs and cats experience similar symptoms: